 Belly Dance Instructor

-Neslihan was born and raised in a Southwestern town of Turkey where Turkish, Greek, and Arabic music and song are mixed and song.
-She studied Landscape Architectures in Konya Selcuk University and she observed whirling dervish.
-While she was staying she learns and practice modern Turkish belly dancing with the mix of music from various cultures.
-During a summer break she gave belly dancing classes at her town, Anamur.
-In 2003 she moved to Los Alamos and started teaching Modern Belly dancing in YMCA in 2013 and in NMDT from 2013-2015, and in DALA in 2014-15.
-Her students were in 8 shows with various dance groups in Los Alamos She has taken classes in Art and humanity from UNM-LA, Santa Fe and raised her daughter Beste and son Semih.
+Neslihan was born and raised in a southwestern town of Turkey where Turkish, Greek, and Arabic music and songs are mixed and sung.
+She studied Landscape Architectures in Konya Selcuk University while observing whirling dervishes.
+While she was living in Turkey, she learned and practiced modern Turkish belly dancing with the music from various cultures.
+While she was off in summer, she taught Belly dancing in her town, Anamur.
+She moved to Los Alamos in 2003.

 Lisa Jaegers is currently a ballet instructor with DALA, and has previously served as board member and co-artistic director.
 Ms. Jaegers is grateful to have received her primary ballet training on full scholarship at the Ellis-DuBoulay School of Ballet in Chicago, and to have continued her studies with Boston Ballet and Pennsylvania Ballet.

 Ms. Jaegers, a native of Chicago, and her family came to Los Alamos in 1992, and has had the pleasure of being a member of the Dance Arts Los Alamos family since 1994.
 In addition to her dance training, Ms. Jaegers holds Nuclear Engineering and M.B.A degrees from the University of Illinois and is also employed at Los Alamos National Laboratory.